March 2026

 - Subsidence (depending on the policy)

-5. Calculating the Rebuild Cost
+5. Calculating Your 2026 Rebuild Cost

 One of the most critical aspects of buildings insurance is determining the rebuild cost of your home.
 This is not the market value of the property but the amount it would take to rebuild your house from scratch.
 You can use the Society of Chartered Surveyors Ireland (SCSI) online calculator to estimate this cost, or a professional surveyor can provide a precise figure.

-6. Additional Considerations for New Homeowners
+6. Specialised Advice for New Homeowners

 New-Build Properties: If you’re buying a newly built home, it may come with a HomeBond guarantee, which covers certain structural defects for up to 10 years.
 However, this is not a replacement for home insurance, and you’ll still need to arrange a separate policy.